Keybored02/Geeetech-A10M-Chimera-mod/README.md

 #define FAN1_PIN                               8
 #define FAN2_PIN                               7
 ```
-If the pins for a second heater are not assigned, chances are they're not ven present, refer to the manufacturer's schematic, or consult the Part 4.1
+If the pins for a second heater are not assigned, chances are they're not even present, refer to the manufacturer's schematic, or consult the Part 4.2.

 Uncomment